csebooks/web-essentials/content.en/the-ajax-client/JavaScript-Control-Statements-I/_index.md

 **Fig. 7.11** | Examination-results calculation.
 (Part 2 of 3.)

-This dialog is displayed 10 times.
-User input is 1, 2, 1, 1, 1, 1, 1, 1, 1 and 1.

-**260** Chapter 7 JavaScript: Control Statements I
+**Fig. 7.11** | Examination-results calculation.
+(Part 3 of 3.)

 Lines 13–16 declare the variables used to process the examination results.
 Note that JavaScript allows variable initialization to be incorporated into declarations (passes is assigned 0, failures is assigned 0 and student is assigned 1).
 Some programs may require reinitialization at the beginning of each repetition; such reinitialization would normally occur in assignment statements.

 The processing of the exam results occurs in the while statement in lines 19–29.
 Note that the if…else statement in lines 23–26 in the loop tests only whether the exam result was 1; it assumes that all other exam results are 2.
 Normally, you should validate the values input by the user (i.e., determine whether the values are correct).
 In the exercises, we ask you to modify this example to validate the input values to ensure that they are either 1 or 2.

-**Good Programming Practice 7.8** _When inputting values from the user, validate the input to ensure that it is correct.
+**Good Programming Practice 7.8**

+> _When inputting values from the user, validate the input to ensure that it is correct.
 If an input value is incorrect, prompt the user to input the value again._ 7.8

+## Assignment Operators

-**7.11 Assignment Operators** JavaScript provides several assignment operators (called **compound assignment operators**) for abbreviating assignment expressions.
+JavaScript provides several assignment operators (called **compound assignment operators**) for abbreviating assignment expressions.
 For example, the statement

 c = c + 3;

 can be abbreviated with the **addition assignment operator**, **+=**, as

 c += 3;

-**Fig. 7.11** | Examination-results calculation.
-(Part 3 of 3.)

-This dialog is displayed 10 times.
-User input is 1, 2, 1, 2, 2, 1, 2, 2, 1 and 1.

-7.12 Increment and Decrement Operators **261**

 The += operator adds the value of the expression on the right of the operator to the value of the variable on the left of the operator and stores the result in the variable on the left of the operator.
 Any statement of the form